Meatfucker/metatron/README.md

 -Run the bot, if all goes well itll say it has logged in. `python metatron.py`

-You can add any key to them you like to the settings,cfg imagesettings and wordsettings options as long as the API recognizes them.
+You can add any key you like to the settings,cfg imagesettings and wordsettings options as long as the API recognizes them.
 See https://github.com/oobabooga/text-generation-webui/tree/main/api-examples For some info on Oobas API and https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/3734 for info on the A1111 API.

 # settings.cfg